 - 1 (15.5-ounce) can chickpeas, rinsed and drained

 - 1 (14.5-ounce) can fire-roasted diced tomatoes (plain are fine, too!)

 - 6 cups low-sodium vegetable or chicken broth

 - 1 (4- to 5-ounce) container baby spinach or baby kale

 - ¼ cup chopped fresh cilantro or parsley, plus more for serving

 - In a large Dutch oven or other large pot, heat the olive oil over medium heat.
 Add the onion, carrots, and celery and cook, stirring occasionally for 8 to 10 minutes, until the vegetables are tender.
-Add the garlic, oregano, cumin, red pepper flakes and paprika, and cook for one more minute, until the garlic is fragrant.
+Add the garlic, oregano, cumin, paprika, and red pepper flakes and cook for one more minute, until the garlic is fragrant.